danforth-restorative/danforth-restorative.com/_posts/2020-07-22-nonviolent-communication.md

 Earning a Ph.D. in clinical psychology from the University of Wisconsin–Madison, Dr. Rosenberg found that [psychiatric diagnoses have no scientific basis](https://www.sciencedaily.com/releases/2019/07/190708131152.htm), and that looking at violence as a mental illness ignored the societal structures that promote this behavior.

 He found that religions of the world agree we're meant to live compassionately, but don't necessarily explain how to do that.
 He then studied the differences between the people, he knew, who were the most compassionate, and those who seemed to enjoy criticizing, blaming, and attacking others.
-He used this research along with his education in psychology to develop this process of called nonviolent communication.
+He used this research along with his education in psychology to develop this process called Nonviolent Communication (NVC).

-While developing NVC, he found the process to be much more effective as a healing tool, in his practice of clinical psychology, than how he was taught to do psychotherapy in university.
+While developing NVC, Marshall found the process to be much more effective as a healing tool, in his practice of clinical psychology, than how he was taught to do psychotherapy in university.

 ## Premise